Home

 On April 7, elements of the II Corps came up against Longstreet’s rear guard attempting to fire the High Bridge and wagon bridge.
 Union forces were able to save the wagon bridge over which the II Corps crossed in pursuit of Lee’s army.
 Failure to destroy this bridge enabled Union forces to catch up with the Confederates at Farmville.

-that spans the Appomattox River above the brick
+that currently spans the Appomattox River

-piers of the antebellum High Bridge.
+above the brick piers of the 1865 High Bridge.

 PAGE EIGHT